Wilson desk: History

 A 1974 document created by the White House Office of the Curator states in 1965 the Vice Presidents Room was handed over to Hubert Humphrey who refurbished the space and had the desk placed in storage for the four years he used the room.
 This official accounting of the history of the desk is in conflict with a 1963 television interview with Lady Bird Johnson where she shows the desk in then vice president Lyndon B. Johnson's office at his ranch in Texas.

 In this interview Lady Bird discusses how the desk ended up at the ranch.
 She explains the desk, "was used in the Capitol for a great many years, then his office force went in together and bought it for him when it was declared surplus available."
 Richard Reeves also states in his book President Nixon: Alone in the White House that Johnson had the desk shipped to Texas to use in his office there.

 James Davies, the gardener at the Johnsons' house in Texas, stated in an oral history of the office, within the 1987 Historic Structure Report of the building, that when Johnson was inaugurated as vice president a new desk was moved into the office, and a different desk was moved in when he became president.
-This recalling of desks is in conflict with a picture The Lyndon Baines Johnson Library and Museum has of Johnson sitting at the desk in his office on April 17, 1965, which was after his second inauguration.
+This recalling of desks is in conflict with a picture the Lyndon Baines Johnson Library and Museum has of Johnson sitting at the desk in his office on April 17, 1965, which was after his second inauguration.
 In 1967 the General Services Administration refinished a desk and chair in Johnson's office at his ranch.
 It is unclear which desk this was.

-On January 20, 1969, when Nixon became president, the desk was placed on loan to the White House, was returned to Washington from Texas, and became the Oval Office desk for his presidency.
+On January 20, 1969, when he became president, Nixon called then-Senate Minority Leader Everett Dirksen requesting the "Wilson desk" from the Capitol.
+The desk was placed on loan to the White House, was returned to Washington from Texas, and became the Oval Office desk for his presidency.
 It was known at that point as the McKinley-Barkley desk.